alumbo/jquery.parallax-scroll/README.md

 # jquery.parallax-scroll
-Smooth parallax animations on vertical page scrolling using CSS3 3D transitions.
+Smooth parallax animations on vertical page scrolling using requestAnimationFrame and CSS3 3D transitions.

 <h2>Browser Support</h2>
 Chrome 30+, Firefox 34+, Safari 7.1+, IE 10+

 <h2>How to use</h2>
-Insert the script in your page, nothing more to do.<br/>
+Insert the script <em>jquery.parallax-scroll.js</em> in your page after jQuery, there is no more javascript code needed.<br/>
 Add the attribute 'data-parallax' to the dom elements you want with a <a href="http://en.wikipedia.org/wiki/JSON#Data_types.2C_syntax_and_example" target="_blank">json syntax</a> that contains optionnals parameters and properties you want animate.

 <h2>Parameters</h2>